How can AI help disabled people?

 In the webinar, Tamsin Keyes, Publications and Research Manager at Headway the Brain Injury Association shared case studies of how AI has the potential to help people affected by acquired brain injuries.
 Tamsin produces and reviews Headway's publications, including award-winning booklets, e-booklets and factsheets.
 She also manages Headway's statistics and research projects.

 This webinar lasted 60 minutes and included an opportunity to pose questions to the panel.
-Some questions that weren't able to be answered during the live session will be answered on this page soon.
+These questions weren't answered during the live session so the panelists added their answers afterwards.

 Q: You said that an AI system can recognise handwriting.
 Can you recommend any systems which can recover deleted material from literary manuscripts?